ericdand/mir/README.md

 MIRtoolbox, as we needed parts of each to extract certain features.
 Install the libraries from the links provided here.
 We used MIRtoolbox 1.6.2, the latest at the time of this project.

+# Scripts
+featurex.m extracts a feature vector from a single wav file in the current directory.

+va.m extracts valence and arousal features from a folder of wav files.

+plotva.m plots the results from va.m.

+To create a valence-arousal plot of a directory of songs:
+[v, a, dn] = va('.'); % or va('/home/user/mirsounds');
+plotva(v, a, dn); % dn are the filenames